Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Dead tissue in a wound can be removed surgically.
 The use of maggots is cheaper, however.
 Maggot therapy removes only the damaged tissue and none of the healthy tissue, unlike surgical debridement.
 The feeding process isn't painful for the patient because the maggots don't eat living tissue.

 The maggots secrete digestive enzymes into the wound.
 The enzymes break down and liquefy injured cells and bacteria.
 The insects then feed on the liquid.
 Maggots are placed in the wound as tiny creatures and enlarge very quickly.
 The secretions of the maggots are thought to be antibacterial and to actually stimulate wound healing, though these ideas are still being investigated.

 Using Maggots to Heal Wounds

-Maggots are used in cases where wounds have refused to heal for a long time and where amputation of a body part will likely be needed in the near future.
-These types of wounds may be ulcers that develop as a result of diabetes or may be post-surgery wounds.
+Maggots are generally used in cases where wounds have refused to heal for a long time and where amputation of a body part will likely be needed if a successful treatment isn't found soon.
+Examples of these types of wounds include certain ulcers that develop as a result of diabetes and some wounds that follow surgery.

 A Maggot Therapy Poll

 How Successful Is the Therapy?

 They have been glowing reports of the success of maggot therapy, but unfortunately some of these have come from a laboratory that sells medical maggots.
 That doesn't mean that the claims are false, but scientists would like to see results from other sources as well.